 Here are three exercises that you can do daily to bring shoulder pain relief.

 Tennis Ball into the Shoulder Blade

 You need a tennis ball or a denser ball like a rocket ball.
 If you are flexible enough, you can massage the mid part of the shoulder blades with your hand.
-If you don’t, you can move up against the wall and press the ball between your body and the wall.
-You will bend on your knees, move your body and massage the shoulder blade area.
-A lot of times, shoulder blades pain happens when the muscles around the shoulder blades are tight.
+If you aren’t, you can move up against the wall and press the ball between your body and the wall.
+Bend your knees, move your body, and massage the shoulder blade area.
+Often shoulder blade pain happens when the muscles around the shoulder blades are tight.
 We want to loosen them up by massaging the tennis ball into the shoulder blades.
-You will do one set of 3 circles one way and 3 circles the other way.
-You are moving the ball around the mid part of the shoulder blades as supposed to the bony part.
-You can progress on to 5 repetitions each way around the shoulder blades.
+Do one set of 3 circles one way and 3 circles the other way.
+You are moving the ball around the mid part of the shoulder blade as supposed to the bony part.
+You can progress up to 5 repetitions each way around the shoulder blades.

-You will intertwine your arms and then you will bring the elbows up.
-You are stretching the mid back area as you are in a pretzel position and then you will come back down.
-We move the shoulder blades and then stretch the muscles in between the shoulder blades which are oftentimes tight and stiff leading to shoulder blades pain.
-Start off with one set of 3 repetitions each side, alternating the arms.
-You will hold for 5 seconds and then you can progress on to a longer hold like 10 seconds.
+Intertwine your arms and then raise your elbows, then return back down.
+This stretches the mid-back area.
+This exercise moves the shoulder blades, stretching the muscles in between the shoulder blades which are often tight and stiff.
+Start off with one set of 3 repetitions on each side, alternating the arms.
+Hold the stretch for 5 seconds and then you can progress to a longer hold.

 Rick Kaselj, MS

 If you are looking for an easy and fast way to release your tight shoulders, then click here to check out the Shoulder Pain Solved program.